Motion and physiological measurements for health, rehabilitation and performance analysis

 Instrumented treadmill (Motek M-Gait) is installed into the capture volume of Vicon motion capture system.
 The treadmill enables integration of motion analysis with physiological measurements during running and walking, such as ergo-spirometry and ECG.

-In-house built force-measuring bench for knee extension/flexion and ankle plantarflexion force is also integrated into motion capture system.
+In-house built force-measuring bench for knee extension/flexion and ankle plantarflexion force is also integrated into the motion capture system.

 Surface electromyography (EMG) can be combined to motion analysis.
 The newest equiment for recording EMG is Delsys Trigno.
-Laboratory has a 14-channel Trigno system, which is integrated with motion capture system.
+Laboratory has an over 16-channel Trigno system, which is integrated with motion capture system.
 Delsys Trigno is wireless and features dry electrodes integrated in one box.
 Thus only one box, size of a match box is enough to measure activity of a muscle.
 The sensors also include IMU for orientation measurement.
 Software development for simultaneous EMG and orientation measurement and realtime integration to OpenSim software is done.

 Two ultrasound devices: Telemed EchoBlaster 128 CEXT with sensor LV7.5/60/128-Z-2 and Telemed LS128 with sensor HL9.0/60/128Z belong to the equipment.
 Data collection of the device is synchronized with the motion capture system, enabling in vivo dynamics of muscles and tendons to be analyzed.

 Whole body wearable motion capture system (Xsens Awinda) enables motion capture in field for ergonomics and sports applications.
 System consists of 18 inertial measurement units (IMUs).
 The wearable system has been used to study ergonomics in cleaning work and in healthcare work.
 The system has been used for ski jump motion analysis with Finnish ski jumping team.
 Measurements have been carried out in ski jumping hills in Kuopio.
 In addition, motion capture of cross-country skiing on track has been piloted.
-BIomehanical animations based on measured data on snow are found on: this link
+Biomehanical animations based on measured data on snow are found on: this link

 Take-off technique of elite ski jumpers is examined in laboratory using motion capture system and force plates.
 In addition musculoskeletal modeling and simulation is used to get deeper understanding on takeoff technique.
 Co-operation with Finnish Olympic Committee Kuopio Sport academy, Mika Kojonkoski’s “Team China” and with Puijon Hiihtoseura ski club has been done. https://www3.uef.fi/-/nuoret-kiinalaiset-makihyppaajat-hioivat-taitojaan-liikelabrassa